 I first imagined the book in 2012 when I saw this video by artist Kota Ezawa that collages nature scenes from feature length movies into a short rotoscoped animation.
 I wondered what a similar procedure using novels might reveal about language, the histories of the novel, and Literary Realism.
 In novel form what kind of plot might arise from what is usually background information, introductory content, or denouement?
 What does this information tell us?
 What voices and patterns might emerge?

 Doubling as a kind of data analysis, the book documents how novelists drag nature through the peaks and troughs of human drama.
-Clouds and rain bring gloom (“the ground sobs”) and thunder brings rage, but then the sun returns with a “smile.”
-Because my research has revolved around the link between Literary Realism and the Anthropocene, with the Industrial Revolution as the glue, I focus primarily on novels written since 1700.
+Clouds and rain bring gloom (“the ground sobbed”–D.H.
+Lawrence) and thunder brings rage, but then the sun always returns with a “smile” (unless you’re in the desert on a particularly hot day).
+Because my research has revolved around the link between Literary Realism and the Anthropocene, I focus primarily on novels written since 1700.

-After three years of writing studies and collecting nature descriptions, I began to write this book during a three-month residency of 2016 at the Bemis Center for Contemporary Art in Omaha, Nebraska.
-More writing followed at a residency in September 2016 at Little Paper Planes in San Francisco.
+In 2016, after three years of writing studies and collecting nature descriptions, I began to write this book during a three-month residency at the Bemis Center for Contemporary Art in Omaha, Nebraska.
+More writing followed at a residency in September 2016 at Little Paper Planes in San Francisco and since then at my office/studio in L.A.

 The first image above was taken by Colin Conces. © Bemis Center for Contemporary Arts